 If your main priority is convenience, then you might be better off going with a mobile wallet.
-They come in the form of an iOS or Android app that allow you to access your Bitcoin wallet at any given time.
+They come in the form of an iOS or Android app that allows you to access your Bitcoin wallet at any given time.

 BlueWallet is a good option when it comes to safety.
-Its safeguards include multisig vaults, real-time notifications of incoming and outgoing transactions, and full control over your private keys.
+Its safeguards include multi-sig vaults, real-time notifications of incoming and outgoing transactions, and full control over your private keys.